Say Don't Go: Commercial performance

 Upon the release of 1989 (Taylor's Version), "Say Don't Go" debuted and peaked at number five on the United States's Billboard Hot 100 with first-week streams of 25.8 million.
 It extended Swift's record of the most top-ten entries by a female artist on the chart.
 The song was also Warren's 33rd top-ten song as a writer and her first since Faith Hill's "There You'll Be" (2001), extending her span of top-ten entries to forty years and six months.

 On the Billboard Global 200, "Say Don't Go" reached number four with 53.4 million streams.
 With five other tracks from the album, it made Swift the first artist to occupy the entire top six of the Global 200.
 The song additionally extended her record for most top-ten entries by a female artist on that chart.
 Elsewhere, "Say Don't Go" peaked within the top ten on various national charts: at number three in Australia and New Zealand, number four in the Philippines, number five in Canada, and number seven in Singapore.
 It additionally peaked at number seven on both Billboards Ireland Songs and U.K. Songs.

-The song received a platinum certification from the Australian Recording Industry Association (ARIA).
+The song has received certifications in several countries, including silver in the United Kingdom, gold in Brazil and New Zealand, and platinum in Australia.